simdjson/simdjson/README.md

 const char * filename = ... //

-// use whatever means you want to get a string of you JSON document std::string_view p = get_corpus(filename);
+// use whatever means you want to get a string of your JSON document std::string_view p = get_corpus(filename);
 ParsedJson pj;
 pj.allocateCapacity(p.size()); // allocate memory for parsing up to p.size() bytes